 Desmond Ridder: Ridder, who started four games as a rookie, enters 2023 atop the depth chart.
 In his four starts in 2022, he completed 73-of-115 pass attempts (63.5%) for 708 yards (6.2 Y/A) with only two touchdowns (1.7 TD%) and no interceptions.
 While the Falcons will continue to rely heavily on their ground game, the team's talented young pass catchers (Drake London, Kyle Pitts and rookie running back Bijan Robinson) will help him develop in his second season.

-Taylor Heinicke: If Ridder struggles in 2023, it's possible that Heinicke could make some starts.
+Taylor Heinicke: If Ridder struggles in 2023, however, it's possible that Heinicke could make some starts.
 Neither Ridder nor Heinicke are draftable in single-quarterback leagues.

 Tyler Allgeier: Allgeier was a player I liked as a sleeper last year, and the fifth-rounder out of BYU eclipsed the 1,000-yard mark as a rookie.
 He finished 2022 with 210 carries for 1,035 yards (4.9 YPC) and three touchdowns and added 16 receptions for 139 yards and a score.
 With the Falcons drafting Robinson at No. 8 overall, it obviously delivers a huge blow to Allgeier's fantasy stock.
-That said, he should still get around 10 touches per game in Atlanta's run-first offense.

 Drake London: Atlanta was/is a low-volume passing attack, but London led the Falcons in targets (117, 29.25%), receptions (72), yards (866) and touchdowns (four) as a rookie.
 Among wide receivers with 35-plus targets in 2022, London ranked 14th in yards per route run (2.07), per PFF.
 When Kyle Pitts (knee) was sidelined down the stretch, London was at his best.
 He finished with 31/428 on 48 targets over the final five games of the year.